Chicken Soup for the Soul: Books

-Expansion from books
+Expansion from books and failed entertainment venture

-In 2008, the founders, Jack Canfield and Mark Victor Hansen, sold the company to a new ownership group led by William J. Rouhana and Robert D. Jacobs.
+In 2008, the founders, Canfield and Hansen, sold the company to a new ownership group led by William J. Rouhana and Robert D. Jacobs.
 Since then, all new titles have been published by Chicken Soup for the Soul Publishing, LLC, and distributed by Simon & Schuster.

-Under the new ownership group, Chicken Soup for the Soul has expanded into other products besides books.
+Under the new ownership group, Chicken Soup for the Soul expanded into other products besides books.
 The company markets pet foods under the brand Chicken Soup for the Pet Lover's Soul and a line of soups, sauces, and other prepared foods under the brand Chicken Soup for the Soul.

 Chicken Soup for the Soul Entertainment went public in 2017.
 In November 2017, it acquired Screen Media Ventures, LLC, an independent television and film distribution company, which included Popcornflix, an ad-based online video service.

 On July 10, 2024, a bankruptcy judge ordered Chicken Soup for the Soul Entertainment to undergo a Chapter 7 bankruptcy liquidation after accusing Rouhana of misusing the business and failing to pay employees or support healthcare.
-With the Chapter 7 conversion, the company's assets will be liquidated, resulting in the cessation of its subsidiaries, including Crackle, Popcornflix and Redbox.
+With the Chapter 7 conversion, the company's assets will be liquidated, resulting in the cessation of its subsidiaries, including Crackle, Popcornflix, and Redbox.
 In addition, over 1,000 employees were laid off, and over 26,000 Redbox kiosks were shut down permanently.

+Reception

+Historian David Gray contends that the series is "part of a rise in motivational rhetoric and 'neoliberal mysticism' that dovetailed with a decline in job security, medical benefits, and wages for American workers."